 The future of social media influencer marketing

-Aj Agrawal of Forbes is quite optimistic about social media influencer marketing in 2017, saying that “The best influencers work to integrate their branded campaigns into their unique stories without skipping a beat.
+Aj Agrawal of Forbes is quite optimistic about social media influencer marketing in 2017, saying, "The best influencers work to integrate their branded campaigns into their unique stories without skipping a beat.
 They know their audiences are fickle and can quickly leave, so they treat each and every post with care.”

 Partnerships and collaborations with social media influencers will continue to increase in the coming years.
 You and your competitors could be looking at the same influencers to collaborate with and it’s up to you who gets the deal.